 Jaipur city was laid out as per the Sthapatya Veda (old Indian architectural science) because of which the temples were placed at all strategic points.
-Sun temple is situated on the Eastern side of East-West axis of the old Jaipur city.
+Sun temple is situated on the Eastern side of the East-West axis of the old Jaipur city.
 The road which originates in front of the Sun temple used to be the most important arterial road connecting the East gate with West gate of the city (the walled city or old Jaipur).
-Suraj Pol was on the East side and Chand Pol on the west side.
+Suraj Pol was on the Eastside and Chand Pol on the west side.
 Suraj = Sun and Chaand = Moon.
 Each gate finds its name on the basis of astronomy.
 It was logical to build the Sun temple on the Eastern hill range as the Sun rises from the East direction.

 Read more about these gates or Pols of Jaipur: Old City Gates of Jaipur

 One might be tempted to ask about why so much importance has been given to the Sun Temple?
 The answer lies in the ancestry of Jaipur Royalty.
 The rulers of Jaipur are believed to be from the lineage of Lord Ram through the descendants of his son – Kush.
 As Lord Ram was a descendant of Surya or Sun his lineage was called Suryavanshi.

-On a closer inspection, one finds that this temple has a similar architectural style as the Kalki temple.
+On closer inspection, one finds that this temple has a similar architectural style as the Kalki temple.
 Although on a scale, the Sun temple is much smaller.
-Both these temples were made under the order and guidance of Maharajah Sawai Jai Singh II – the founder of Jaipur city.
+Both these temples were made under the order and guidance of Maharaja Sawai Jai Singh II – the founder of Jaipur city.

 Jaipur Sun Temple Timing